openrewrite/rewrite-docs/reference/supported-languages.md

 # Supported languages

-As of September 2023, OpenRewrite supports:
+As of February 2024, OpenRewrite supports:

 ## Programming languages